HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 {{ figure_markup(
-  caption="Usage percent of Notificationclick event (desktop)", content="57.02%", classes="really-big-number",
+  caption="Usage percent of Notificationclick event (desktop)", content="57.02%", classes="big-number",
   sheets_gid="573162824",
   sql_file="sw_events.sql"
 )
 }}

 * `notificationclick` comes up to 57.02% (an 11.4% increase over last year’s data) on desktop and 51.35% (up 4.73%) on mobile.
 * `push` 56.02% (up 12.14%) on desktop and 50.6s6% (up 5.22%) on mobile.
 * `notificationclose` is now at 15.44% (up 9.46% ) on desktop and 16.09% (up 9.75%) on mobile.